cycle/docs/docs/en/annotated/entity.md

 # Annotated Entities

-The annotated entities extension is capable of indexing any domain entity in your project.
+The annotated entities' extension is capable of indexing any domain entity in your project.
 To indicate that the class must be treated as a domain entity make sure to add the `#[Entity]` attribute.

 ```php